arfro/arfro.com/_posts/2019-05-18-data-structure-manipulation-is-kinda-big-deal.markdown

 ## Realistically, how often do you use those instead of loops etc?
 <b>Every single day</b>, without a failure.
 I think `map`, `flatMap` and `filter` are the first things you learn.
 I remember my very first Scala code, and by very first I literally mean first lines.
-I had this gorgeous for loop ready to go and someone pointed out in my code review that my 9 lines of code could be replaced with less than 10 characters...
+I had this gorgeous for-loop ready to go and someone pointed out in my code review that my 9 lines of code could be replaced with less than 10 characters...
 Of course, I was sold!

-Here is a few ideas on how to solve some easy problems using what I explained today:
+Here is a few ideas on how to solve some easy problems using what I explained today, compare them in your head to solutions that wouldn't use `map`, `flatmap`, `filter` or `collect`.
+Below solutions are much more compact, aren't they?

 ### list all odd numbers
 {% highlight scala %}